The Best Way to Make Tea

 Tea Brewing Methods

 There are so many different ways to brew tea, and many of them simply come down to personal preference.
-If you’re going with a loose leaf tea, there are a number of equipment options to choose from.
+If you’re going with a loose leaf tea, there are several equipment options to choose from.

 Steeping with a Tea Ball Infuser